microsoft/winget-cli/doc/windows/package-manager/winget/export.md

 Note: matching an application depends on metadata in the manifest from a configured source, and metadata in Add / Remove Programs in Windows based on the package installer.

-In the example below, you will see warnings for _reSearch_ and _Angry Birds_.
+In the example below, you will see warnings for _WhatsApp Desktop_ and _Canon IJ Scan Utility_.

 ![export](images/export-command.png)

 Once the export is complete, you can edit the resulting JSON file in your favorite editor.
 You can remove apps you do not wish to import in the future.